 Unfortunately, many dentists surgically place implants after taking an abbreviated course on implant surgery.
 These courses do not prepare the participants to predict, diagnose, and treat potential complications.

-It's important to understand that complications can occur even when experienced surgeons are treating patients.
-However, due to their extensive training and experience managing complications, experienced surgeons such as Dr. Wilson are better prepared to handle these situations.
+It’s important to understand that complications can occur even when experienced surgeons are treating patients.
+However, due to their extensive training and experience managing complications, experienced surgeons are better prepared to handle these situations.

 Because there are no guidelines regarding the training needed prior to surgically placing dental implants, it is critical for patients to ask questions about training and experience prior to undergoing implant surgery.